Skip to main content

 If you have disclosed a disability

-If you have disclosed a disability to the University then you will be able to book disability Careers appointments.
-We call these Plus Appointments.
+If you have disclosed a disability to the university you can book disability careers appointments.
+We call these Careers Plus Appointments.

 These can be useful for discussing any careers issue relating to your disability.
 This could include: